Services

 Elizabeth contributes to the museum studies and preventive conservation fields as an instructor for the Northern States Conservation Center where she teaches the following courses: "Condition Assessments," "Care of Paintings," and "Museum Cleaning Basics" several times each year.

-Elizabeth focuses on pre-modern, modern, and contemporary paintings completed between the 1850's and today.
+With 11 years of experience in painting conservation, Elizabeth focuses on pre-modern, modern, and contemporary paintings completed between the 1850's and today.
 She is especially passionate about working on paintings of late 19th and early 20th century California artists as well as heirloom pieces close to the hearts of their owners.